Skip to main content

 In this case, Recap identifies a balance difference because the ETH has been deposited into the portfolio but hasn't been included in the pool balance as there’s no acquisition record for the asset.
 This discrepancy arises due to the income being incorrectly classified as a deposit.

 To resolve this, the customer would need to reclassify the deposit as income, ensuring the transaction is correctly accounted for in the Section 104 pool.
-This would add the 1337 DOGE to the pool balance and eliminate the balance difference, resulting in accurate and aligned asset tracking across Recap.
+This would add the 1337 DOGE to the pool balance and eliminate the balance difference, resulting in accurate asset tracking across Recap.

 Did this answer your question?